Best Non-VoIP SMS Verification Services (2026)

 TextVerified is one of the most established non-VoIP services, offering temporary US phone numbers for SMS and voice verifications.

-- Pricing: $0.25 per SMS verification.
-Rentals start at $1.50 for short-term.
+• Pricing: From $0.50 per SMS verification.
+Long-term rentals start at $1.80 (single service).
 Refund if no code is received.

-- Free tier: Yes, but numbers are publicly shared (SMS visible to anyone on the site).
+• Free numbers: Yes, public shared numbers (SMS visible to anyone on the site).

 Strengths: One of the longest-running non-VoIP services.
 Accepts both fiat and crypto.
 Pay-per-verification model means you only pay when a code arrives.
 Well-documented REST API.

 Weaknesses: Limited to US numbers.
-Trustpilot rating of 2.3/5 (79 reviews) with common complaints about non-functional numbers and refund issues.
-Free tier numbers are public and shared, so someone else may grab your code first, and numbers are likely already flagged on strict platforms.
+Trustpilot rating of 1.9/5 (85 reviews as of June 2026) with common complaints about non-functional numbers and refund issues.
+Free numbers are public and shared, so someone else may grab your code first, and they are likely already flagged on strict platforms.

 3. SMSPool